nmdp-bioinformatics/gfe-db/README.md

 ```

 ## Run `gfe-db` Locally Using Docker
-Once the application has been deployed and the database is loaded, it is possible to build and run the latest version of gfe-db locally using Docker.
+Once the application has been deployed and the database is loaded, it is possible to build a Docker image and run the latest version of gfe-db locally.

 ### Build Environment
 Make sure you have added your Docker Hub credentials to your .env file.